MA in Applied Economics

 - Letters of Recommendation Three letters are required.

-- Personal Statement A personal statement is required.
+- Personal Statement and Resume/CV A personal statement and resume/CV are required.

-- Deadlines Application deadlines for this program are listed on the Graduate College website at http://grad.uic.edu/deadlines.
+- Deadlines Application deadlines for this program are listed on the Graduate College website, and on the Department of Economics website.

 In addition to Graduate College minimum requirements, students must meet the following program requirements: